 Executive Meddling: It apparently spawned the title itself.
 While the movie was being made, someone thought it would be a good idea to outright lie and say that Alan Moore completely supported the movie.
 He didn't, and made that fact known by refusing any payment what-so-ever on every movie adaptation of his work afterwards, and getting his name removed from them.
 Good job, Joel!

-Meaningful Release Date: It was originally scheduled to open on November 4, 2005 (the day before Guy Fawkes Night/the 400th anniversary of the Gunpowder Plot) but was delayed four months due to Warner Bros. being unsure about its box office prospects.
+Release Date Change: It was originally scheduled to open on November 4, 2005 (the day before Guy Fawkes Night/the 400th anniversary of the Gunpowder Plot) but was delayed four months due to Warner Bros. being unsure about its box office prospects.

 Hilary Henkin wrote an early adaptation of the graphic novel, which was singled out as one of Hollywood's best unproduced scripts in a 1993 Los Angeles Times article.
 Her script was described as a "wild, over-the-top saga", and a cross between Les Misérables and A Clockwork Orange.
 It bears little, if any, relation to the finished product, with the inclusion of overtly satirical and surrealistic elements not present in the graphic novel, as well as the removal of much of the novel's ambiguity, especially in regard to V's identity.